paulhamsh/USB-Looper/README.md

 The OLED will now show the following info.
 Each track has a play and record icon.
-If the icon is filled then that is currently active.
 If both are unfilled, then the track is empty.
+If the record icon shows then that track is recording.
+If the play icon shows then that track is playing.

 <img src="https://github.com/paulhamsh/USB-Looper/blob/main/pictures/Pic1.jpg" width="400" >